google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 Stacy Schiff

 Egyptians ancient history always fascinates me.
 The mystery, drama and suspense surrounding it, intriguing my imagination.
-The discoveries about their way of life bewildering me.
+The discoveries about their way of life bewildered me.
 Among the all mighty Pharos, gods, goddesses the most sought after has been Cleopatra.
-When this book arrived I ignored the ever piling tbr and jumped right at it.
+I ignored the ever piling books and jumped right at it.

 .

 Cleopatra had a keen interest in medicine and used to experiment on her prisoners.
-She was an enlightened strategic planner who could turn the tides in her favour.
-There are interesting facts like Cleopatra her name was not unique.
-It was a common name in her family tree but she made the best of it.
-The details about sibling rivalries, killings, murder schemes among them, sibling marriages (she was wife of her two brothers) and how she fought her way through all this.
+She was a strategic planner who could turn the tides in her favour.
+The interesting fact about Cleopatra is that her name was not unique.
+It was a common name in her family tree but she used the best of it.
+Sibling rivalries, killings, murder schemes, sibling marriages were common.
+She was wife of her two brothers and how she fought her way through all this.

-The Previous Review by Sidra Javed is You Are Not So Smart
+The Previous Review by Sidra Javed, You Are Not So Smart

 About Sidra Javed